hailaykidu/LiveRAG-Challenge/README.md

 # RAGtifier

-We have implemented multiple RAG query strategies, reranking, and a few other things.
+RAGtifier is our team name.
+We have implemented multiple RAG query strategies, reranking techniques, and other related components.
-Run all of them with different combinations of parameters and determine which one works best for the use case.
+We run all of them using different parameter combinations to determine which configuration performs best for the Datamorgana QA use case.

 To reproduce the submitted results, use the parameters from `submit.sh`.

 ## Setup environment